 - Students have the right to expect that, in the classroom, faculty will not discriminate on the basis of personal prejudices.

 - Students have the right as well as the responsibility to participate in procedures for evaluating the teaching effectiveness of faculty.

 Right to Freedom from Sexual Harassment

 Students have the right to expect freedom from sexual harassment.
-(Reference: Chancellor's Executive Order No. 345 and Executive Memorandum 94-041, Policy on Sexual Harassment).
+(Reference: Chancellor's Executive Order No. 345 and EM 94-041, Policy on Sexual Harassment).
 Students wishing more information regarding these policies or their procedures can contact the Coordinator for Student Judicial Affairs.

 California State University, Chico will not tolerate sexual harassment.
 Sexual harassment is prohibited in The California State University by Executive Order No. 345.
 Violations of this policy by administrators, faculty, staff, and students will be regarded as unprofessional and uncivil conduct, and violators may be subject to appropriate disciplinary action ranging from written or verbal reprimand to dismissal or expulsion.
 All current and new students, staff, faculty, and administrators will be informed and educated of the University's policies and procedures regarding sexual harassment.

 Nothing in this policy is meant to preempt or foreclose the pursuit of remedies available to alleged victims of sexual harassment under applicable state or federal statutes and regulations.

 Goal of Policy

 The goal of this policy is to create and preserve a learning and working environment conducive to growth in mind, spirit, and human community.
 Sexual harassment subverts the mission of the University by interfering with academic careers or work performance; by creating an atmosphere of intimidation and hostility; and by undermining respect for the University, the individuals that constitute its community, and its degrees and scholarship.